FORGE

 - and three-hour online events like Masterclasses, Curated Conversations, Intensives, and more

 And for the full six months, you’ll have access to Chie + Greg as your personal coaches and cheerleaders, and all of FORGE’s resources ready to support you as you chart your course and build your dreams.
 We will also pair you with a Buddy for extra accountability and conversation.
 We’ll expect you to show up for all our programmed touchpoints, and stay actively engaged with FORGE and your Fellowship cohort in between.
-Once your Fellowship wraps in 2024, FORGE encourages you to stay in touch and will work to keep you connected with the FORGE community.
+Once your Fellowship wraps, FORGE encourages you to stay in touch and will work to keep you connected with the FORGE community.

 I thought the Fellowship was a year long.
 What changed?